HonkingGoose/git-gosling/docs/getting_started/installing_git.md

 ## Checking the Git version

-If you've already got Git on your system, use the `git --version` command to check your version.
+If you've already installed Git on your system, use the `git --version` command to check your version.

 ```git
 $ git --version